garrandall/popular-music-data/tracks/white-iverson-post-malone.md

 Saucin', saucin', I'm saucin' on you
-I'm swaggin', I'm swaggin', I'm swaggin', oh-ooh
+I'm swaggin', I'm swaggin', I'm swaggin', oh-oh
 I'm ballin', I'm ballin', Iverson on you (On you, on you) Watch out, watch out, watch out, yeah
 That's my shot, that's my shot, that's my shot, yeah Spendin', I'm spendin' all my fuckin' pay

-Ooh, Stoney
+Oh, Stoney
 Cigarettes and a headband
 Commas, commas in my head, man
 Slumped over like a dead man